-Should I Retain a Lawyer Near Me for Drive After Consuming < 21 Charges in NC?
+Should I Retain a DWI Lawyer for Driving After Consuming <21 Charges?

 N.C.G.S. § 20-138.3 – “Driving by person less than 21 years old after consuming alcohol or drugs” charges in North Carolina are deceptively complex, both in application and long-term consequences.
 In part that’s because underage drivers (< 21 years old) may also be facing allegations for DWI Driving While Impaired and other violations of the NC criminal laws such as:

 - Open Container of Alcoholic Beverage

 - Speeding Tickets

 - Reckless Driving Charges

 - Possession of Marijuana – Drug Charges

 Another reason for you to seek legal representation for a NC “provisional licensee” violation is because of the social stigma associated with underage drinking and driving charges.